r-cochran/cdd-workshop-acceptance-tests/readme.md

 # Continuous Delivery Workshop Acceptance Tests

-This is an external project used to execute the acceptance tests against a standing application (LINK HERE).
+This is an external project used to execute the acceptance tests against a standing application (https://github.com/r-cochran/cdd-workshop).

 # Requirements